Institute of Employability Professionals Elections 2019

 The Institute of Employability Professionals (IEP) is first and foremost a membership organisation.
 Its Members and Fellows can participate in a number of ways but it's especially important to get involved in deciding who runs the IEP on a day to day basis, and sets its strategy.
 As you will probably know, that's the IEP Board.
 You can read more about the make-up of the current Board here.
 Every year a number of Directors complete their term of office and stand down and IEP Members have the chance to stand for election as a Board Member; and to vote in the election as well.

-This year there are five vacancies on the board and we have seven candidates for you to choose from.
+This year there are vacancies on the board and we have ten candidates for you to choose from.
 You can vote for up to five candidates in this election.

-Please read the Candidate’s Profiles and Election Statements below and use the link here to register your vote.
+Please read the Candidate’s Profiles and Election Statements below and click on 'VOTE NOW' to register your vote.